sapporo-wes/sapporo-service/README.md

 <img src="https://raw.githubusercontent.com/sapporo-wes/sapporo/main/logo/sapporo-service.svg" width="400" style="display: block; margin-left: auto; margin-right: auto; margin-top: 30px; margin-bottom: 30px;" alt="sapporo-service logo">

 **The sapporo-service underwent a major version up (2024/07/09).
 While we have maintained some level of compatibility, full backward compatibility is not guaranteed.
-For more details, please refer to the ["Differences Between Sapporo Service 2.x and 1.x"](https://github.com/sapporo-wes/sapporo-service/tree/sapporo-2.0#differences-between-sapporo-service-2x-and-1x).
+For more details, please refer to the ["Differences Between Sapporo Service 2.x and 1.x"](https://github.com/sapporo-wes/sapporo-service?#differences-between-sapporo-service-2x-and-1x).
 The latest version of the previous major version is [1.7.1](https://github.com/sapporo-wes/sapporo-service/tree/1.7.1).**

 The sapporo-service is a standard implementation conforming to the [Global Alliance for Genomics and Health](https://www.ga4gh.org) (GA4GH) [Workflow Execution Service](https://github.com/ga4gh/workflow-execution-service-schemas) (WES) API specification.

 We have also extended the API specification.
-For more details, please refer to [`sapporo-wes-spec-2.0.0.yml`](./sapporo-wes-spec-2.0.0.yml).
+For more details, please refer to [`sapporo-wes-spec-2.0.0.yml`](./sapporo-wes-spec-2.0.0.yml) or [SwaggerUI - sapporo-wes-2.0.0](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/sapporo-wes/sapporo-service/main/sapporo-wes-spec-2.0.0.yml).

 The sapporo-service is compatible with the following workflow engines: